Properties of nerves, Excitability and directions of conduction in the nerve impulse

-During which the excitability is abolished, and no other stimulus whatever its strength may be, can excite the nerve fiber.
-This is due to the fact that the membrane is in the depolarized state and it must be repolarized before it can respond to a second stimulus.
+During this, the excitability is abolished, and no other stimulus whatever its strength may be, can excite the nerve fiber.
+This is because the membrane is in the depolarized state and it must be repolarized before it can respond to a second stimulus.
 The ARP coincides with the duration of the ascending limp of the spike and the upper third of the descending limp.

 The relative refractory period (RRP)

 During this period the excitability is being recovered, but still, below the normal level, a stronger stimulus is needed to excite the fiber during this period, and the impulse generated is of smaller magnitude and lower velocity.
 The RRP coincides with the remaining part of the descending limb of the spike.